2ndsleep/2ndsleep.github.io/_posts/learn/basics/cloud_intro/explainers/2023-12-29-what-is-the-cloud.md

 From the point of view of each virtual server, it thinks it's getting 100% of everything that's been allocated.
 So it gets 100% of a virtual processor, 100% of some virtual memory, and 100% of its virtual disk drive.
 The virtual server doesn't know it's actually just getting pieces of the physical server.
 In fact, it doesn't know that it's virtual.
 It just thinks it's a server.

+Also, the virtual server is isolated by default from the physical server and from the other virtual servers.
+Just like in the physical world, the virtual servers can only talk to the physical server or the other virtual servers through a (virtual) network connection.

 Yes, this is all grossly oversimplified.
 Storage is usually located on separate hardware known as a storage area network (SAN).
 Processors can be allocated directly to virtual servers.
 The virtual server can be aware that it's virtual.
 There's also tons of other things, like keyboard/mouse input, network cards, displays, etc. For a little more in-depth on virtualization, see [this video](https://www.youtube.com/watch?v=FZR0rG3HKIk).
 {: .notice--info}